A well-insulated home is not only a great way to live the greener ideal, it’ll also save you some money on heating and cooling bills.

 By comparing the differences in energy usage with the local temperature, you can get a rough estimate of the percentage of your electric bill that goes towards heat.

-If you’ve installed electric underfloor heating or had solar panel installers overhaul your energy system, then it will be extremely difficult – if not impossible – to accurately determine the energy savings of your insulation.
+If you’ve installed electric underfloor heating or had solar panel installers overhaul your energy system, then it will be extremely difficult – if not impossible – to accurately determine the energy savings from your insulation.

 Of course, many homeowners want to estimate their energy savings prior to making the decision to install insulation.